SeregaSE/basic-react-boilerplate/README.md

 When you are ready to deploy to production, create a bundle with `npm run build`.

 **Branches:**
-* master - inludes only react and redux
+* master - includes only react and redux
 * feature/react-redux-router - includes react, redux, react-router integrated with redux

 **TODO list:**